Tigers vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves play Spencer Torkelson and the Detroit Tigers at Comerica Park on Tuesday.
-First pitch is at 6:40 PM ET.
+Ronald Acuna Jr. and the Atlanta Braves meet Spencer Torkelson and the Detroit Tigers on Wednesday at 1:10 PM ET.

-The Braves are the favorite in this one, at -275, while the underdog Tigers have +220 odds to upset.
-Atlanta is the favorite on the run line (-2.5 with +100 odds).
-The total is 8 runs for this matchup (with -115 odds on the over and -105 odds on the under).
+Oddsmakers list the Braves as -250 moneyline favorites, while giving the underdog Tigers +190 moneyline odds to win.
+The contest's total is set at 8.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.